A groundbreaking study recently published in Nature Communications reveals new insights into modifiable risk factors for dementia.

 Despite significant progress, many challenges remain in the field of dementia research and treatment:

-• Understanding the biological mechanisms: It is still not entirely clear how the various risk factors affect the development of dementia.
+- Understanding biological mechanisms: It is still not entirely clear how the various risk factors influence the development of dementia.

-There is a need to improve care and nursing services, as well as to develop new technologies that will help people with dementia maintain their independence and quality of life.
+There is a need to improve care and nursing services, as well as develop new technologies to help people with dementia maintain their independence and quality of life.

 .